bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ### Add documentation

 The BSR auto-generates schema documentation from your Protobuf files, which you can see in your repository at `https://buf.build/USERNAME/common/docs`.
 You'll add a basic `README` file to describe the module as well.
-See the [Schema documentation](../documentation/overview/) section for more information on other ways to document your schemas.Create a new `README.md` file in the `common` directory with some basic content:
+See the [Schema documentation](../documentation/overview/) section for more information on other ways to document your schemas.

+Create a new `README.md` file in the `common` directory with some basic content:

 ::: info bsr/start/common